fraterenz/recipes/_posts/2021-01-16-yellow-toast.md

 ---
 # Mama makes the best!

-I could it a ton, especially with masala chai!
+I could eat a ton, especially with masala chai!

 ## Ingredients (metric)